hove-io/transit_model/CONTRIBUTING.md

 solve with the feature, any ideas for how `transit_model` could support solving that problem, any possible alternatives, and any disadvantages.

+## Pull Request (PR)

+If you feel to directly submit a PR, please ensure to explain your motivations in your PR's description.
+See also the section below about updating versions of crates.

+### Update version

+The PR owner is the best to understand which evolution and breaking changes are introduced since the [last release](https://crates.io/crates/transit_model/versions).
+Therefore, the PR owner is in charge of updating the  version of the respective crates accordingly, **if needed**.
+The idea is that, at any point in time, if someone want to publish a release of the crate, this can be done right away, without the need to modify any file.
+Do not hesitate to ask project's owner for guidance on which version and how to do it.

 ### Internal work management tool

 At Kisio Digital (ex.
 CanalTP) we track tasks and bugs using a private tool.